BasicAirData/03-ZenFlange/README.md

 ##Description

-This repository is fo the 8mmESP BasicAirData zen flange, in particular the type 03, part number is fixed to 030801
+This repository is fo the 8mmESP BasicAirData Zen flange, in particular the type 03, part number is fixed to 030801

 ## Reference documents